Skip to content

 When Bitcoin became legal, the government also started buying it for its reserves.
 Between late 2021 and 2022, these purchases happened as global crypto markets dropped.
 Bitcoin lost over half its value from its 2021 high, leading to large unrealized losses for the government.

-President Bukele called these purchases long-term investments and said the losses were not real since the Bitcoin had not been sold.
-Supporters thought this was a smart way to build reserves, but critics argued it put public money at risk.
+President Bukele described these purchases as long-term investments and said the losses were not real because the Bitcoin had not been sold.
+Supporters believed this was a smart way to build reserves, but critics argued it put public money at risk.

 By early March 2025, El Salvador held just over 6,100 BTC, worth about half a billion dollars depending on the market.
 Although prices recovered in 2023 and 2024, worries about financial risk stayed important in talks with other countries and organizations.